BGmi/BGmi/.github/contributing.md

 # Contributing

 If you want to add an issue or pull request, please ensure that the [existing issues](https://github.com/BGmi/bgmi/issues?utf8=✓&q=) don't already cover your question or contribution.

 To get started contributing code to the `BGmi`:

 ## Installation

-We recommend using [`virtualenv`](https://virtualenv.readthedocs.org/en/latest/) to isolate dependencies for development.
+We recommend using [`poetry`](https://github.com/sdispater/poetry) to isolate dependencies for development.

-This guide assumes that you have already created and activated a virtualenv for this project.
+It's a `dependency management and packaging` tool with lockfile to make sure every one have save dependencies after installation.

 Ensure that you have the latest version of pip installed:
 ```
 pip install -U pip
 ```

+Install poetry by following [sdispater/poetry#installation](https://github.com/sdispater/poetry#installation)

 Clone the repository (alternatively, if you plan on making a pull request and are not in the `BGmi` organization, use the [github page](https://github.com/BGmi/BGmi) to create your own fork)

 ```
 git clone git@github.com:BGmi/BGmi.git